euphonie/study-notes/Other/ICU Certification/Median (Level 3).md

 	- **Not allowed**
 		- Pass through or land inverted
 		- Release from inverted to non-inverted
 		- Pass above extended arm level of the bases.
-Else is considered a toos
+Else is considered a toss/dismount.
 		- Come in contact with other top persons
 	-